Shared Hosting Risks: Why High-Traffic Websites Need a Better Solution

 Conversions

 Website speed doesn’t just affect SEO—it also impacts your conversions.
 Slow-loading websites tend to drive users away, causing a higher bounce rate.
 Visitors expect a fast, smooth experience, especially when they are trying to make purchases or interact with your website.
 According to studies, conversion rates drop significantly as page load times increase by just a few seconds.
 For instance, Amazon has reported a 7% loss in sales for every second of delay in page loading.
+For e-commerce and lead-generation websites, having a fast, reliable website directly contributes to higher conversion rates.

 Better Hosting Solutions for High-Traffic Websites